Marta-Fsaha/Coffee-shop-sales/README.md

 ## Project insight

--Most of orders are from united states
+- Most of orders are from united states

--2021 got hight sale
+- 021 got hight sale